slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 ------------------

-SlipStream is a cloud deployment engine and requires access to at least one supported cloud infrastucture.
+SlipStream is a cloud deployment engine and requires access to at least one supported cloud infrastructure.
 See the list of supported clouds and conditions on the associated cloud plugin to select the cloud(s) you will be making available through your SlipStream instance.